 Deterministic Networking (DetNet) is a service that can be offered by a network to DetNet flows.
 DetNet provides these flows extremely low packet loss rates and assured maximum end-to-end delivery latency.
-General background and concepts of DetNet can be found in [I-D.ietf-detnet-architecture].
+General background and concepts of DetNet can be found in [RFC8655].